subratamal/generic-repo/README.md

 ## 🎯 Roadmap

 - [x] Async/await support for better performance
+- [x] Advanced filtering with multiple operators and conditions
 - [ ] More advanced query builders
+- [ ] OR logic support for filters
 - [ ] Built-in caching layer
 - [ ] CloudFormation templates for common DynamoDB setups
 - [ ] Integration with AWS CDK